 How to Get to Sombrio Beach

-Sombrio Beach is about 1 hour 40 minutes (85 km) drive from downtown Victoria and a short 25 minute (23 km) drive from the town of Port Renfrew.
-A rough road to the parking lot from the highway is manageable with most vehicles.
+Sombrio Beach is about a 1 hour 40 minutes (85 km) drive from downtown Victoria and a short 25 minute (23 km) drive from the town of Port Renfrew.
+A rough road to the parking lot from the highway is manageable for most vehicles.

 Driving Directions to Sombrio Beach Trailhead